talkvegantome/talkvegan-hugo/content/english/vegan-statistics/suitable-for-all.md

 > - Work together to show that it is possible to follow a well-planned, plant-based, vegan friendly diet that supports healthy living in people of all ages, and during pregnancy and breastfeeding.
 > - [British Dietetic Association](https://www.bda.uk.com/about/workwithus/bda_and_vegan_society_mou)

-Their [associated fact sheet](https://www.bda.uk.com/foodfacts/plant-based_diet) talks about 'Plant Based Diets' covering everything between pescetarianism to veganism.
+Their [associated fact sheet](https://www.bda.uk.com/foodfacts/plant-based_diet) talks about 'Plant Based Diets' which it defines as everything between pescetarianism to veganism.

 > A plant-based diet is based on foods derived from plants, [...] with few or no animal products.
 > [...]
 > Well-planned plant-based diets can support healthy living at every age and life-stage.
+>
 > - [British Dietetic Association - Plant Based Diets](https://www.bda.uk.com/foodfacts/plant-based_diet)

-Ultimately the BDA is not quite as quotable as other sources, but appears commited to the idea that a well planned vegan diet is healthy.
+As their statement refers to plant-based diets (where they mean merely primarily but not necessarily _excusively_ plant-based) the BDA is not quite as quotable as other sources.
+Nonetheless it appears that they are commited to the idea that a well planned vegan diet is healthy.

 ## World Health Organisation